thingsboard/thingsboard.github.io/use-cases/environment-monitoring.md

   - air quality monitoring in some bigger cities;
   - weather monitoring on each continent including Antarctica;
-  - relief monitoring and Seismology alerts/prediction;
+  - relief monitoring and seismology alerts/prediction;
   - Water quality of public pumps and other facilities;
   - Noise level;